Abu Dhabi Fund for Development

 - Introduction to the Abu Dhabi Fund for Development (ADFD)

-- Finance of development projects in Muslim countries
+- Finance of development projects in the Muslim Countries

 Sample of the Sub-subject: Abu Dhabi Fund for Development (ADFD):